 It was strange seeing all my relatives who live in the country.

 It was fun, but also hot and tiring, and it felt good to be back home again.

 Travel, it seems, brings a new perspective on things.

 I learned that I am a town mouse.

-Oh, I love ducks and geese and flowers and big country kitchens and quiet afternoons strolling the open prairie.
+Oh, I love ducks and geese and flowers and big country kitchens and quiet afternoons strolling along the open prairie.